Azure/azure-sdk-for-go/sdk/azidentity/README.md

 ### Define a custom authentication flow with `ChainedTokenCredential`

 `DefaultAzureCredential` is generally the quickest way to get started developing apps for Azure.
-For more advanced scenarios, [ChainedTokenCredential][chain_cred_ref] links multiple credential instances to be tried sequentially when authenticating.
+For more advanced scenarios, `ChainedTokenCredential` links multiple credential instances to be tried sequentially when authenticating.
 It will try each chained credential in turn until one provides a token or fails to authenticate due to an error.

 The following example demonstrates creating a credential, which will attempt to authenticate using managed identity.
 It will fall back to authenticating via the Azure CLI when a managed identity is unavailable.